By DAVE DALEY | March 14, 2017

-The audit also uncovered a mystery — $85,000 in loans, which the auditor said were from the “HCRI loan program,” were made by Housing Authority officials to themselves.
+The audit also uncovered a mystery — $85,000 in loans, which the auditor said were from the “HCRI loan program,” were made by Housing Authority officials to themselves without proper oversight.
 HUD has no such loan fund, however.
 HCRI is a state program — the Housing Cost Reduction Initiative.
 But, a state official said the last HCRI grant to the St. Croix Chippewa was in 1992.

-The same findings had been made in 2013 and 2014, apparently with no effort to follow up by HUD, until they were reported in a WPRI story.
+Some of the same findings had been made in a 2014 audit, apparently with no effort to follow up by HUD, until they were reported in a WPRI story.
 Then HUD assigned a team to review the audit and produced a report that, presumably, outlined what changes HUD ordered to correct the problems.

 WPRI filed a request in May for the report under the Freedom of Information Act, the federal law that requires federal agencies to make records available “promptly.”
 That was nine months ago.
 WPRI is still waiting.

 Bill Lueders, president of the Wisconsin Freedom of Information Council, said it’s par for the course.

 “Federal agencies have over time adopted a culture of contempt for the public’s right to know,” he said.
 “They (federal agencies) don’t make handling records requests a priority, they don’t do it well and nobody holds them accountable.”